Intervention/docs/image/v4/basics/error-handling.md

 label: "Error Handling"
 title: "Error Handling"
 subtitle: "Use the Exception model to handle errors"
-lead: "Discover how to use the exception model of Intervention Image to catch and handle different types of er"
+lead: "Discover how to use the exception model of Intervention Image to catch and handle different types of errors."
 sort: 3
 ---